ISAITB/docs-services/source/common/index.rst

   * Operation :ref:`processing__operations__process` of processing services.

 In each case inputs are received as a ``List`` of ``AnyContent`` objects.
 The ``AnyContent`` class provides a representation of the passed input including the metadata needed to determine its value.
-It includes the following properties:
+It includes the following properties relative to inputs:

 .. csv-table::
     :header: "Property", "Description"